wp-plugins/ultimate-sidewiki-blocker/readme.txt

 Donate link: http://www.celticcrosseng.com/wpplugs/USWB/
 Tags: sidewiki blocking
 Requires at least: 2.5
-Tested up to: 2.8.5
+Tested up to: 2.8.6
-Stable tag: 1.2
+Stable tag: 1.2.2

 Detects and blocks Google Side-Wiki.
-Does not run if Side-Wiki is not detected and has capability to allow new versions or different version of Google toolbar to be detected as well as always blocking.
+Can be set to not run if Side-Wiki is not detected.

-Get Google Side-Wiki Blocker to keep your sites free of poison posts!

 == Description ==